 - Review of Geotechnical FE analyses (Plaxis), carried out by the BTM design team to analyse the impact of the bored tunnel (construction) to the existing tunnel

-- Assessment of the existing steel immersed tunnel with regard to the impact due to the construction of the new parallel bored tunnel.
+- Assessment of the existing steel immersed tunnel regarding the impact due to the construction of the new parallel bored tunnel

 - Marine works design of the island protection and protective works on the tunnel